 In the North there were several developments (or departures).
-One was that US agricultural policy, long engaged with issues of overproduction, especially of wheat and of maize/corn (for animal feeds), and its pressures on prices hence farm incomes, had moved towards price supports (versus direct subsidy of farm incomes) which encouraged further (over)production.11 This was now combined with foreign policy in the form of food aid that helped dispose of grain surpluses, initially to facilitate postwar reconstruction in Europe through Marshall Aid and then to the Third World under Public Law 480 (PL480) enacted in 1953.
+One was that US agricultural policy, long engaged with issues of overproduction, especially of wheat and of maize/corn for animal feeds, and its pressures on prices hence farm incomes, had moved towards price supports versus direct subsidy of farm incomes which encouraged further (over)production.15 Production and productivity growth was also spurred by comprehensive technical change, and now combined with foreign policy in the form of food aid that helped dispose of grain surpluses, initially to facilitate postwar reconstruction in Europe through Marshall Aid and then to the Third World under Public Law 480 (PL480) enacted in 1953.